A disadvantaged business enterprise (DBE) means a for-profit small business concern —

 DBE/EDGE Capability Statements

-See capability statements showcasing DBE- and EDGE-certified firms who have chosen to participate.
+See capability statements showcasing DBE- and EDGE-certified firms that have chosen to participate.

 DBE Mentor/Protégé Program